Pillar 3 – Foundational Workforce Development

 Led by Imperial College London, this pillar focuses on workforce development to enable power system transformation at both the university and professional levels.

 Pillar 3 is also supporting the technical upskilling of women in the workforce through the Women in Power System Transformation (PST) program.
-Through Women in PST, the first five Teaching Agenda course modules were launched in 2022.
-Access these free, university-level technical teaching materials.
+Women in PST offers mentorship and training opportunities and is also supporting the development of Teaching Agenda course modules created by leading women engineers and instructors.

 Latest Accomplishments